 There is a lot of pressure put on that photo of all of your babies together.
 You want that shot.
 I get that.
 Heck, I want that shot too.
 I have fought my own kids to make it happen each time we add another little one to the crew.
 It is THE photo.
 Siblings can be a wild card though, let’s be honest.

 I have seen it all from the siblings that come into my studio.
-I have watched the most wild toddler turn calm and gentle with their new baby, giving them kisses on demand and petting their hair, much to their parents’ amazement.
+I have watched the wildest toddler turn calm and gentle with their new baby, giving them kisses on demand and petting their hair, much to their parents’ amazement.
 I have also seen the opposite.
-Older siblings are usually more cooperative, and have the ability to hold the baby independently, but they can also come with their own challenges.
+Older siblings are usually more cooperative and have the ability to hold the baby independently, but they can also come with their own challenges.
 The big fake CHEESE smile often comes out of your older ones.

 So how do we make the magic happen?
 I will tell you that sibling photos are the very first thing I do at a session, regardless of the ages of your children.
 When you come in, I am set and ready to start, wrapping your littlest baby quickly while the older kids get acclimated.
 I give them a few minutes, and then we begin.
 Give them too long and I lose them to the interesting new environment they find themselves in.